My name is Kate, I am 47 years old and live with my daughter,Lilac.

 Some of the jobs we have in mind are set out below, so if you think you have the skills, knowledge and interest, we’d love to have you around to help tick some things off the list.

-We would love to create a sustainable food forest garden using the no- dig method if possible to try to Increase our food self sufficiency and decrease our food miles at the same time as increasing biodiversity and soil health.
+We would love to create a sustainable food forest garden using the no- dig method if possible to try to Increase our food security and decrease our food miles at the same time as increasing biodiversity and soil health.

 -moving and improving soil